-Focusing on the good potential in another combined with the attitude of love‘n light fluffiness is exactly how excusers and deniers will remain codependent and people pleasing (opportunistic).
+Focusing on the good potential in another (note: ‘potential’ always refers to the future, never to what really present now), combined with the attitude of love‘n light fluffiness is exactly how the excusers and reality deniers will remain codependent and people pleasing (opportunistic).

-And it might not be all pretty what we discover at first.
+It might not be all pretty what we discover on the journey to ourselves.
 Blind spots et all.
 We might also rock the boat and upset others if we begin to shift and unfold our true natural selves.